 The tiny brown specks covered nearly all flat surfaces, though he now saw there weren’t half as many as he’d thought.
 They lay across the tables, the floor – even in the trays that held Scott Roby’s organs.

 The important thing, he noted, was that the spiders were no longer moving.

 With every ounce of caution he could muster, Trope lifted his foot, bringing it down on a spot of floor that was relatively clear.
-In a single sweeping motion, he slid a great pile of the tiny monstrosities away from him, creating a clear place to stand.
+In a single sweeping motion, he slid a great pile of the tiny monstrosities away from him, clearing a place to stand.

 He leaned over the operating table and, careful not to touch the bugs, even through his gloves, he picked up a pair of tweezers and, in turn, picked up one of the spiders.

-The dead arachnid was of a mottled brown color, with a gray splotch on its back similar to a trident or three-pronged pitchfork.
-Trope was no entomologist, but he was interested in all fields of natural science and thought he recognized it as part of the pirate spider family.
+The dead arachnid was of a mottled brown color, with a gray splotch on its back similar to a trident or a three-pronged fork.
+It was no spider he had ever seen before.

 A rustle from his right reminded Doctor Trope that there were supposed to be two other people in the room.

-Detective Parry was getting to his feet, brushing spiders off his clothes and out of his tussled hair.
+Detective Parry was getting to his feet, brushing spiders off his clothes and out of his tousled hair.
 As Trope watched – more nauseated than ever – the policeman drew a couple brown arachnids from between his lips.

 Briggs, likewise, was making his way back to his feet.
 This took him a couple tries.